aattea14/latin102/translation1.md

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, Deianirae, f.
 Deianiram accusative feminine singular (FIXED)

 Identify the form abesset, and explain why it is this tense and mood. imperfect 3rd person singular active subjunctive.
 The subjunctive was used because there is an emphasis of circumstance in the temporal clause.
-The imperfect was used because it is part of the secondary sequence and occurs in the past. ❌ (FIXED?)
+The imperfect was used because it is part of the secondary sequence and occurs in the past. ❌ (FIXED)

 Identify the form uenisset, and explain why it is this tense and mood. active subjunctive pluperfect 3rd person singular.
-This form was chosen because it is in the secondary clause which occured earlier than the independent clause. ❌ (FIXED?)
+This form was chosen because it is in the secondary clause which occured earlier than the independent clause, and talking about the circumstance. ❌ (FIXED?)

 Identify the form pollicitus est. What dictionary form would you look under to find this verb? polliceor, passive, "to promise", deponent verb